🌟 The availability of features depends on your subscription plan.

 - create precise fertilisation, seeding, or crop protection maps that are compatible with your equipment and help you use your resources more effectively and sustainably

 - spot potential diseases or areas affected by drought and act early

 - watch how the vitality of your crop changes during the growth season

 - predict the crop yield.

-When you create a new field, you gain access to all the biomass maps from the last 3 years.
+When you create a new field, you gain access to all the biomass maps from the last 3 years or 1 year.
 New ones should appear regularly every few days.

 How to open biomass maps

 1. Click the field for which you want to display biomass maps.